BarRaiser

 2. Application screening

-The next step in the selection process is to screen applications.
+The next step in the selection process of employee is to screen applications.
 This helps to identify which candidates have the necessary qualifications for the job.

 3. Screening calls